EdvinFlodstrom/React-Quiz/README.md

 {
     "fourOptionQuestion": {
         "question": "What is Eyjafjallajökull?",
-        "option1": "A glacier in Norway",
+        "option1": "A mountain range in Norway",
-        "option2": "A volcano on Iceland",
+        "option2": "A glacier in Iceland",
         "option3": "A crater in China",
         "option4": "A city on Greenland"
     },